idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

  11. **Subscript** = Wrap selected text with subscript tags.
  12. **Superscript** = Wrap selected text with superscript tags.
  13. **Alternative spellings** = If you open the context menu while on a word underlined by the spell checker, you also get alternative spelling suggestions.
- 14. **Add to dictionary** = Last option adds the word to the custom user's spelling dictionary.
+ 14. **Add to dictionary** = Last option adds the word to the custom user’s spelling dictionary.

 ## Matchboard (and Matchbar)